-- Excess benefit transactions reported in Schedule L, Part I. - Loans reported (or not required to be reported) in Schedule L, Part II. - Business transactions that do not contain any gift element and that are engaged in to serve the direct and immediate needs of the organization, such as payment of compensation (including taxable and nontaxable fringe benefits treated as compensation) to an employee or consultant in exchange for services of comparable value.
-Some such transactions may be reportable on Schedule L, Part IV. - Compensation to a person listed in Form 990, Part VII, Section A (including taxable and nontaxable fringe benefits treated as compensation). - Grants to employees (and their children) of a substantial contributor or 35% controlled entity of a substantial contributor, awarded on an objective and nondiscriminatory basis based on pre-established criteria and reviewed by a selection committee, as described in Regulations section 53.4945-4(b). - Grants or assistance provided to an interested person as a member of the charitable class or other class (such as a member of a section 501(c)(5), (c)(6), or (c)(7) organization) that the organization intends to benefit in furtherance of its exempt purpose, if provided on similar terms as provided to other members of the class, such as short-term disaster relief or trauma counseling.
-However, grants for travel, study, or other similar purposes (such as to achieve a specific objective, produce a report or other similar product, or improve or enhance a literary, artistic, musical, scientific, teaching, or other similar capacity, skill, or talent of the grantee) like those described in section 4945(d)(3) are not excluded from reporting under this exception.
+- Excess benefit transactions reported in Schedule L, Part I. - Loans reported (or not required to be reported) in Schedule L, Part II.

+• Business transactions that do not contain any gift element and that are engaged in to serve the direct and immediate needs of the organization, such as payment of compensation (including taxable and nontaxable fringe benefits treated as compensation) to an employee or consultant in exchange for services of comparable value.
+Some such transactions may be reportable on Schedule L, Part IV.

+• Compensation to a person listed in Form 990, Part VII, Section A (including taxable and nontaxable fringe benefits treated as compensation).

+• Grants to employees (and their children) of a substantial contributor or 35% controlled entity of a substantial contributor, awarded on an objective and nondiscriminatory basis based on pre-established criteria and reviewed by a selection committee, as described in Regulations section 53.4945-4(b).

+Grants or assistance provided to an interested person as a member of the charitable class or other class (such as a member of a section 501(c)(5), 501(c)(6), or 501(c)(7) organization) that the organization intends to benefit in furtherance of its exempt purpose, if provided on similar terms as provided to other members of the class, such as short-term disaster relief, poverty relief, or trauma counseling.
+However, grants for travel, study (such as scholarships or fellowships), or other similar purposes (such as to achieve a specific objective, produce a report or other similar product, or improve or enhance a literary, artistic, musical, scientific, teaching, or other similar capacity, skill, or talent of the grantee) like those described in section 4945(d)(3) are not excluded from reporting under this exception.
+But see Schools, later, for instructions on how to report grants, scholarships, and other assistance from colleges, universities, primary, and secondary schools.
+Grants that are awards recognizing past achievements also are not excluded from reporting under this exception.
+Grants for travel, study, or similar purposes do not include such purposes as short-term disaster relief, poverty relief, or trauma counseling.